ayushghimiresharma95/h2_kill_chains/README.md

 I selected United States as my location and clicked "Continue."

-I configured the keyboard to American English and clicked "Continue."
+I configured the keyboard to Finnish and clicked "Continue."

 The installer detected the network hardware and loaded necessary drivers.